-- 17. Make the participant sample as representative of the total population you are investigating as possible (cf. Section 3.1.1). - 18.
-Make the sample size large enough to allow for statistically significant results (cf. Section 3.1.2). - 19.
-Beware of participant self-selection (cf. Section 3.1.3). - 20.
-With postal administration: - Formulate the cover letter very carefully (for a list of points to be covered, see Section 3.2.1). - Print the return address on the questionnaire as well. - About 21⁄2 weeks after the original mailing send a follow-up letter, and in another 10 days' time send another one. - Apply various strategies to increase the return rate (for a list, see Section 3.2.1). - 21.
-With one-to-one administration, make sure that you brief the questionnaire administrator well and consider giving him/her a cue card with the main points to cover when handing out the questionnaires.

-- 22. To increase the quality and quantity of questionnaire response, apply the following strategies: - Provide advance notice. - Win the support of the various authority figures. - Try to arrange some respectable institutional sponsorship for your survey. - The administrator's overall conduct should be friendly and professional, and he/she should exhibit keen involvement and an obvious interest in the project. - 'Sell' the survey by communicating well its purpose and significance. - Emphasize confidentiality. - Promise feedback on the results for those who are interested (and then remember to provide it...). - 23.
-Observe the various ethical principles and regulations very closely (cf. Section 3.4.1) and obtain the required 'human subjects' approval.
+- 18. Make the participant sample as similar to the target population as possible (see Section 3.1.1). - 19.
+Make the sample size large enough to allow for the results to reach statistical significance (see Section 3.1.2). - 20.
+Beware of participant self-selection (see Section 3.1.3). - 21.
+With postal administration: - Formulate the cover letter very carefully (for a list of points to be covered, see Section 3.2.1). - Print the return address on the questionnaire as well. - About two and a half weeks after the original mailing send a follow-up letter, and in another 10 days' time send another one. - Apply various strategies to increase the return rate (for a list, see Section 3.2.1). - 22.
+With one-to-one administration, make sure that you brief the questionnaire administrator well and consider giving him/her a cue card with the main points to cover when handing out the questionnaires. - 23.
+With online administration: - Advertize the survey through multiple methods such as emails and mailing lists (see Section 3.2.4). - Consider using some incentive or some creative technique to stimulate respondents to read your invitation email. - For web-based questionnaires, include a progress indicator and pay special attention to designing the first few pages of the questionnaire. - Try to reach the respondents several times using multiple methods and, if you can, send at least two reminders. - 24.
+To increase the quality and quantity of offline questionnaire responses in general, apply the following strategies: - Provide advance notice. - Win the support of the various authority figures. - Try to arrange some respectable institutional sponsorship for your survey. - The administrator's overall conduct should be friendly and professional, and he/she should exhibit keen involvement and an obvious interest in the project. - "Sell" the survey by communicating well its purpose and significance. - Emphasize confidentiality. - Promise feedback on the results for those who are interested (and then remember to provide it . . .).
+25. Observe the various ethical principles and regulations very closely (see Section 3.4.1) and obtain the required "human subjects'" approval.